 Since Edward Said’s death, his widow, Mariam C. Said, has been active in the running of the West-Eastern Divan Orchestra as Vice President of the Barenboim-Said Foundation USA.

 Daniel Barenboim was born in Buenos Aires in 1942.
 At age five, he began taking piano lessons with his mother, later going on to study piano with his father, and at seven gave his first public concert in Buenos Aires.
 When he was nine, his family moved to Israel; and the following year, Daniel Barenboim made his international debut as a solo pianist in Vienna and Rome to considerable acclaim.
 “The eleven-year-old Barenboim,” said the German conductor Wilhelm Furtwängler at the time, “is a phenomenon.

 Daniel Barenboim served as principal conductor of the Orchestre de Paris from 1975 to 1989.
 Throughout the 1980s and 1990s, he conducted at Bayreuth; and from 1991 to 2006, he was Music Director of the Chicago Symphony Orchestra, whose members named him Honorary Conductor for Life.
-In Berlin, Barenboim has been Music Director of the Staatsoper unter den Linden since 1992, and from 1992 to 2002 Artistic Director as well.
+In Berlin, Barenboim was General Music Director of the Staatsoper Unter den Linden from 1991 until 2023, and from 1992 to 2002 Artistic Director as well.
 The Staatskapelle Berlin of the Staatsoper elected him Principal Conductor for Life in 2000.

 In 2006, Barenboim held the Norton Lectures at Harvard University, which have been published as Music Quickens Time, one of his many books.
 His musical oeuvre has been documented in over 500 audio and video recordings.